-Ask any random non-British citizen where the Queen of England lives, and they might respond with Buckingham Palace in London, but most have no idea where the royal family resides.
+Ask any random non-British citizen where the monarch of England lives, and they might respond with Buckingham Palace in London, but most have no idea where the royal family resides.
 That's not unusual considering how many properties belong to the Crown.
-When it comes to the urban palace of William and Kate or the charming cottage of Prince Harry and Meghan Markle, the average layperson knows far less.
-This list seeks to shed some light on the various properties inhabited by Queen Elizabeth and her extensive royal family.
+When it comes to the urban palace of William and Kate or the charming cottage once inhabited by Prince Harry and Meghan Markle, the average layperson knows far less.
+This list seeks to shed some light on the various properties inhabited by the extensive royal family.

-Elizabeth And Philip Live At Buckingham Palace During The Week And Windsor Castle On Weekends
+Elizabeth Lived At Buckingham Palace During The Week And Windsor Castle On Weekends

-While the queen and Philip spend the majority of their time at Buckingham Palace, they often head to Windsor Castle for the weekend.
+The late queen often went to Windsor Castle for the weekend.
 Windsor Castle was built in the 11th century in Windsor, where it occupies some 13 acres of land.
 It has been home to the reigning monarch of Great Britain since the time of Henry I. As such, it stands as the longest-occupied palace in Europe.

-Although Buckingham Palace serves as the principal residence of the royal couple, Windsor Castle has been used for numerous state events and has hosted dignitaries including former US President Barack Obama, South African President Thabo Mbeki, King Abdullah II of Jordan, and many others.
+Although Buckingham Palace serves as the monarch's principal residence, Windsor Castle has been used for numerous state events and has hosted dignitaries including former US President Barack Obama, South African President Thabo Mbeki, King Abdullah II of Jordan, and many others.
 The castle survived the German Blitz and was used as a refuge for the royal family at the time.
 It also survived a devastating 15-hour fire in 1992, but was repaired and remains one of England's most popular tourist attractions.

-Elizabeth And Philip Spend August And September At Balmoral Castle In Scotland
+Elizabeth Spent August And September At Balmoral Castle In Scotland

-Queen Elizabeth and Prince Philip don't spend their entire year at Buckingham Palace and Windsor Castle.
-During August and September, the royal couple moves to their home at Balmoral Castle in Scotland.
+Queen Elizabeth didn't spend her entire year at Buckingham Palace and Windsor Castle.
+During August and September, she moved to her home at Balmoral Castle in Scotland.
 The castle is located in Royal Deeside, Aberdeenshire, Scotland, near the small town of Crathie.
 The British royal family has occupied the residence since 1852 when it was purchased by Prince Albert for his wife, Queen Victoria.
 Given the nature of this purchase, the estate is the private property of the royal family and does not fall under the Crown Estate.

 The Balmoral Estate is quite large; it sits upon 50,000 acres of land.
 When the home was first purchased, it was deemed too small for Victoria's needs.
 The current buildings were commissioned and completed in 1856 by architect William Smith of Aberdeen.

-While the queen is in residence in August and September, the grounds are closed to the public; however, visitors are welcome between April and the end of July.
-Much of the castle remains off-limits to tourists, but visitors can enter and view the majestic ballroom.
+While the queen was in residence in August and September, the grounds were closed to the public; however, visitors were welcome between April and the end of July.
+Much of the castle remained off-limits to tourists, but visitors could enter and view the majestic ballroom.

-Charles And Camilla Live At Clarence House In London
+Charles And Camilla Lived At Clarence House In London

-Charles, Prince of Wales, and his wife Camilla, Duchess of Cornwall, reside at Clarence House in Westminster, London.
+Before becoming King Charles III, Charles, Prince of Wales, and his wife Camilla, Duchess of Cornwall, resided at Clarence House in Westminster, London.
 Clarence House is adjacent to St James's Palace; it shares the palace's impressive garden.
 The couple moved into the residence in 2002 following the passing of the Queen Mother.

 Prince William and his brother Harry also lived in Clarence House as young adults.
 The house was originally built in 1827 for the Duke of Clarence, who became King William IV in 1830.
 He called Clarence House his home instead of St James's Palace, which he considered too small for his needs.